 Elise’s work takes a character-driven and anthropological approach to documentary video journalism, with a focus on exploring insular, remote, or marginalized communities and the unique challenges they face, where ideology intersects human nature and the past converges with the future.
-She has created work for numerous media outlets including Vice, NBC News, Topic Studios, Al Jazeera, National Geographic, PBS, The Front, Bloomberg, Teen Vogue, The Wall Street Journal, Quartz, PBS NewsHour, and Tribune Media.
-Her video work has won awards including the OPC of America David A. Andelman and Pamela Title Award, POYi 3rd place for Documentary Journalism, and a Webby Award for Best Series.
+She has created work for numerous media outlets including VICE, NBC News, Topic Studios, Al Jazeera, National Geographic, PBS, The Front, Bloomberg, Teen Vogue, Quartz, and Tribune Media.
+Her video work has won awards including the OPC of America David A. Andelman and Pamela Title Award, POYi 3rd place for Documentary Journalism, and two Webby Awards.
 She received a grant from the Alaska Humanities Forum via the NEH for an ongoing documentary project in the Alaskan arctic.

 In addition to journalism, Elise paints landscapes, composes electronic music, and writes science fiction.